tmmydngyn/rescomp-todo/README.md

 Now that everything's installed, you can run your app.
 To do so, you'll need to activate your virtualenv so that Python knows to look for the dependencies in your virtualenv instead of globally on your machine.

-Assuming you're still in the rescomp-todo directory:
+Assuming you're still in the simple-todo directory:
 ```
 virtualenv todo-app
 python todo.py